 Regional Learning Choices Programs empower students by providing an opportunity to develop and explore skills in a particular area of interest.
 All students may apply for the programs.
 Se e a full list of our regional programs below.
 To explore other specialized programs that extend beyond the regular curriculum, visit our Secondary School Programs page.

-Application windows for middle and secondary school Regional Learning Choices Programs are now closed.
+Applications for elementary school Regional Learning Choices Programs are now closed.

 IMPORTANT: If your child attends a Peel District School Board elementary Regional Learning Choices Program, his/her siblings who are also of elementary age must attend elementary schools in the public school system.